tsugicloud/ami-sql/README.md

 Take a look at the "user_data.sh" file - make your own copy of it.
 Once you edit it do not check it into a public repo.

-Make an Aurora Instance - then get the DB connection information and put it in your user_data.sh file
+Make an Aurora instance - then get the DB connection information and put it in your user_data.sh file

     export TSUGI_USER=apps_db_user
     export TSUGI_PASSWORD=APPS_PW_8973498